DocSpring/docspring-javascript/docs/Client.md

 > CreateCustomFileResponse createCustomFileFromUpload(data)

-Create a new custom file from a cached presign upload
+Create a new custom file from a cached S3 upload

+The Custom Files API endpoint allows you to upload PDFs to DocSpring and then merge them with other PDFs.
+First upload your file using the presigned URL endpoint, then use the returned cache_id to create the custom file.

 ### Example